 Keep reading for some fun Dear Zoo activities for preschool, pre-k, and kindergarten.
-These activities are sure to be a hit with your littles!
-And if you want a FREE printable version of these activities & directions, click HERE!
+These activities are sure to be a hit with your little one!

 We are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.
 This post contains affiliate links.
 Click HERE to read our full disclosure.

 The author starts this story by saying, “I wrote to the zoo to send me a pet.”
 Each page shows the animal that the zoo sent…you lift the flaps to discover the animal!

 Then the author says why he sent each animal back to the zoo.
 This same pattern repeats over and over until finally, the zoo sends the perfect pet!
 Can you guess what it is?!